kikossik/kikossik.github.io/_portfolio/p1-ny-mih.md

 ```
 MedianRentPrice = 0.014 × MedianIncomeForRenters - 0.00001 × AverageSalesPriceCD + 748.599
 ```
-The big picture emphasizes that Median Renter Income is the key driver of rent prices, directly influencing rental affordability, while Average Sales Prices per CD exhibit a more indirect impact.
-This highlights the importance of prioritizing income-focused housing policies to address affordability challenges effectively.
-For this project, we focused on minimizing predictors to identify the major factors driving rent prices, so this is definitely what we want to see.
+Median Renter Income directly drives rent prices and influences affordability, while Average Sales Prices per CD have a more indirect effect.
+This underscores the need for income-focused housing policies to tackle affordability challenges effectively.
+By minimizing predictors, the goal was to identiy the key factors shaping rent prices.

 **Understanding drivers of Sales Prices**
 This analysis examines the relationship between Average Sales Price per Community District (CD) and its predictors: Median Homeowner Income and Median Rent Price.